cilium/cilium/Documentation/install/system_requirements.rst

           If you are using the Cilium container image ``cilium/cilium``, clang+LLVM is included in the container image.

-LLVM is the compiler suite that Cilium uses to generate BPF bytecode programs to be loaded into the Linux kernel.
+LLVM is the compiler suite that Cilium uses to generate eBPF bytecode programs to be loaded into the Linux kernel.
 The minimum supported version of LLVM available to ``cilium-agent`` should be >=5.0.
-The version of clang installed must be compiled with the BPF backend enabled.
+The version of clang installed must be compiled with the eBPF backend enabled.

 See https://releases.llvm.org/ for information on how to download and install LLVM.